Thoorium/kubernetes-local-cluster-flannel-metallb-traefik/README.md

 # Local Kubernetes cluster with flannel, metallb and traefik
 This guide will set you up a local kubernetes cluster.
 It is the result of me trying many different things and eventually getting everything to run smoothly.
-I am not too familiar with all the Kubernetes components so this guide is mostly "run command X to do Y".
+I am not too familiar with all the Kubernetes components yet so this guide is mostly "run command X to do Y".
 ## Prerequisites
 - Ubuntu 18.04 on a virtual machine or bare metal computer
-- At least 2 cores
+- At least 1 CPU with 2 cores
-- At least 4GB of ram
+- At least 4GB of memory
 - At least 20GB of storage space

 Repeat this configuration for all the nodes you want in your cluster.

 ## 1. Host preparation
 Disable the swap.
+Kubernetes doesn't want swap enabled.
 ```bash
 sudo nano /etc/fstab